wp-plugins/gravity-forms-list-field-date-picker/readme.txt

 2. Shows a list field using the jQuery datepicker

 == Changelog ==

+= 1.2.4 =
+* Improvement: Added the ability to apply date picker to a single column list field (found under the appearance tab options).
+* Improvement: Included Gravity Forms date picker CSS.
+The same styles will be applied as seen in the 'date' field.
+This will be disabled if you have configured the Gravity Forms settings to not use their CSS styles.
+* Improvement: Added check so that JavaScript does not load on front-end form page if there are no pick picker enabled lists in the form.

 = 1.2.3 =
 * Fix: Resolve issue with date picker not loading beyond the first row in ajax enabled multi-page forms.